 2) Sextortion at its very worst

 As VICE recently stated, since deepfakes blew up in 2017, the technology has been used extensively to create fake adult content using existing celebrity video footage and AI algorithms.
-But there have already been several cases in which common people (mostly women) were inserted in such fake videos and then blackmailed.
+But there have already been several cases in which individuals (mostly women) were inserted in such fake videos and then blackmailed.
 They didn’t even have to do anything wrong – until the true origin of the video is revealed, the content can cause serious pain and reputation damage.

 However, there’s no point in scaring your staff with these examples.
-Rather, explain to them why it is important to be careful about the information they share online, now more than ever.
+Instead, explain to them why it is important to be careful about the information they share online, now more than ever.
 Presently, the credibility of fake videos depends on the number of photos and videos used by the software to create a simulation.
-Thus, anyone can start building a defense by keeping an eye on his or her digital footprint and the number of photos shared online.
+Thus, anyone can start building a defence by keeping an eye on his or her digital footprint and the number of photos shared online.

-3) New scenarios people cannot debunk
+3) New scenarios people can not debunk

 How not to fall for a deepfake scam

-Tools like the verification platform from the organization Sensity.AI or Reality Defender, a browser plug-in for detecting fake videos, can be used to debunk deepfakes.
-There are also several security measures you can implement to prevent the manipulation of your content or sensitive data, like adding noise pixels to your videos to disable modifications, or analyzing frames or the acoustic spectrum in order to detect any distortions in deep-faked videos.
+Tools like the verification platform from the organisation Sensity.AI or Reality Defender, a browser plug-in for detecting fake videos, can be used to debunk deepfakes.
+There are also several security measures you can implement to prevent the manipulation of your content or sensitive data, like adding noise pixels to your videos to disable modifications, or analysing frames or the acoustic spectrum in order to detect any distortions in deep-faked videos.